Beyond Barnard

 Leadership Programs

-The Leadership Programs recognizes that leadership occurs in many settings.
-With this in mind, the SEE department is dedicated to identifying, reinforcing, and cultivating the skills that Barnard students need in order to be effective leaders on campus, in New York City, and throughout the world.
-We seek to accomplish this through signature initiatives which include the Leadership Workshops, Barnard Leadership Training (BLT), Strengths Coaching, as well as many programs in collaboration with other departments on campus.
-SEE’s holistic approach embraces the potential of co-curricular leadership development which creates well-rounded students who are ready to be progressive members of society.
+The College believes that leadership development doesn’t live in one specific area or department.
+In SEE, we recognize that leadership occurs in many settings.
+With this in mind, the Department is dedicated to identifying, reinforcing, and cultivating the skills that Barnard students need in order to be effective leaders on campus, in New York City, and throughout the world.
+We seek to accomplish this through signature initiatives which include the leadership program and workshops, lunches, and the Barnard Leadership Training (BLT) as well as many programs in collaboration with other departments on campus.
+The office’s holistic approach embraces the potential of co-curricular leadership development which creates well-rounded students who are ready to be engaged members of society.

 New Student Orientation Program (NSOP)